-Before arriving in Mobile, Alan was a meteorologist at WMAQ-TV in Chicago where he won an Emmy.
-Prior to WMAQ-TV, Alan was a meteorologist for 5 years at Chicago superstation WGN-TV.
-While there he was a meteorology professor at Columbia College in Chicago.
+Alan Sealls has written and produced weather programs for WKRG-TV, as well as 30 weather videos for schools, distributed by Discovery Education throughout North America.
+Before arriving in Mobile in 1999, Alan was a meteorologist at WMAQ-TV in Chicago.
+Prior to that Alan was a meteorologist for 5 years at Chicago super station WGN-TV.
+While there, he was a meteorology professor at Columbia College in Chicago.